 What doses are recommended?

-It is best to divide your capsules two or three times per day with meals (e.g. if 10 capsules required each day, take 4 with breakfast, 3 with lunch, 3 with supper).
+It is best to divide your capsules two or three times per day with meals (e.g. if 10 capsules required each day, take four with breakfast, three with lunch and three with supper).

 What products are recommended?

 The product you are using should specify on the label exactly how much DHA and EPA are present in each capsule.
 If you are using a product other than one listed in the table, please bring it with you to your next Renal Health Clinic appointment so we can verify that it is appropriate.

 |Webber Naturals Omega-3 Mini Softgels (easy swallow)||Costco||120/180||10 capsules||$19.99/360||$15.00|

 |Exact Super Concentrate Omega-3 1170 mg||Superstore||200/400||5 capsules||$29.99/240||$18.70|